FullStack-HY/FullStack-Hy.github.io/src/content/6/en/part6d.md

 }
 ```

 The solution works, but is not optimal.
 If the component structure gets complicated, e.g. the dispatcher should be forwarded using props through many components to the components that need it, even though the components in between in the component tree do not need the dispatcher.
 This phenomenon is called <i>prop drilling</i>.
-One of the good aspects of Redux is precisely that the store's state and the dispatcher can be easily accessed from any component, without the need to pass them as props.

-Redux's built-in [Context API](https://beta.reactjs.org/learn/passing-data-deeply-with-context) provides a solution.
-React's context is a kind of global state of the application, to which it is possible to give direct access to any component.
+React's built-in [Context API](https://beta.reactjs.org/learn/passing-data-deeply-with-context) provides a solution for us.
+React's context is a kind of global state of the application, to which it is possible to give direct access to any component app.

 Let us now create a context in the application that stores the state management of the counter.